Why do you write a newsletter?

 And yes, naturally, I mean grammar, spelling, and typos.

-I'm not saying I'll unsubscribe from a newsletter for those, unless they're really excessive, but I will question the author's credibility.
+I'm not saying I'll unsubscribe from a newsletter for those, unless they're excessive, but I will question the author's credibility.

 So will you.